Imagine, you are thinking about buying a new car. You meet a man on the street. You start talking and mention: “I’m

 A remarkable difference

-We all know the story about the car is a stupid story.
+We all know the story about the car is stupid.
 Nobody acts like this when buying a new car or any other machine.
-We are all used to discussing the product specifications before we actually order a car, a computer, or a washing machine.
+We are all used to discussing the product specifications before we order a car, a computer, or a washing machine.

 When we need a text, however, we just start writing (i.e. building the product) or we ask someone to write something about topic X. That is a remarkable difference.
 Discover why text strategy is useful to you.

 What happens if we produce a text in this way?
 We argue about words and sentences after the text has been written.
 That’s too late.
 You should not discuss the words.
 It’s much more useful to discuss the choices which led to these words.
 That’s exactly what you will be doing while using the TPF, a digital tool for applying text strategy…